linirad/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

 <br>
 <p>
-Following almost every ChemTech maintenance shutdown coincides with a spike in the heavy metals contamination level and a drop in both the trout and bass count.
+Almost every ChemTech maintenance shutdown coincides with a spike in the heavy metals contamination level and a drop in both the trout and bass count.
 The year-end maintenance shutdown in December 2023 exhibits the highest heavy metal level of 48.8 and a sharp drop in the fish population.
 The connection is clear as day. <br>
 <b>The data categorically shows that ChemTech Manufacturing and their maintenance shutdowns are the primary culprits responsible for the Clearwater Crisis.</b>
 </p>